MatthewCharlton/minder/README.md

-# Auditor
+# Audit CI
 ### A JavaScript module to fail builds if an NPM or Yarn audit fails

 Usage: auditor

 You can create a config file to commit with your project.
-Must be named "auditor-config".
+Must be named "auditor-config.[js,json]".
 ```javascript
 {
   "severity": "critical",